 "I'll say," said the grandfather, "we got out of the hayfield just in time."

-www.paulapettijohnphotography.com) She shared, on facebook, some photos from a flight in a small plane over Wasilla not too long ago.
+The girls laughed.
+Most of them got it.
+I got it on another level.
+It is something I've been pondering lately.
+Perspective and mistakes.
+My dear friend, Paula, is an amazing photographer up in Alaska. (www.paulapettijohnphotography.com) She shared, on facebook, some photos from a flight in a small plane over Wasilla not too long ago.
 In all the years I lived there I never saw Wasilla from Heaven's view.
 I saw it with my earthly eyes with all it's trials and struggles. (there were bright spots too) Her pictures made me cry.
 If only I could have had a different perspective back then.
 I would have seen more joy, appreciated the bigger picture.

 I've come to look at mistakes differently too.
 I've made my share.
 Now I see that mistakes can be an opportunity to overcome and grow.
 When I'm taking photos I don't spend much time editing the photos that work perfectly.
 Now and then I come across one that missed the mark.
 Maybe my white balance was set wrong or something.
 I've learned to shoot in 'raw'.
 That gives me the greatest opportunity to correct.
 Still there are times the mistakes allows me to throw all caution to the wind and explore the vast palate of options that photoshop offers.
 Here is an example.
 The pictures are of my dear niece, Sidse, at a recent photo shoot.
 A before and after.
 I saw that there was something good in the picture even though it was so....wrong in so many ways.
 Still there were great lines and her beautiful eyes.
 I'm grateful for the mistakes.
 I love the results.
 Life lesson.